What to look for in a Pre-Purchase Building Inspectors – Check Their PI Insurance

 We have seen an increasing number of inexperienced, unlicensed and very importantly, uninsured builders and others conducting building and pest inspections.
 To protect yourself it is essential to check your Building Inspector has four key things.

-Does the building inspector have current licences from the QBCC to conduct pre-purchase building and timber pest inspections?
+Do they have current licences from the QBCC to conduct pre-purchase building and timber pest inspections?
 These licences are a) Completed Residential Building Inspection and b) Termite Management – Chemical.
 In Queensland it is illegal for anyone not carrying these licences to conduct a pre-purchase inspection.
 Having a builder’s licence or a pest management technician licence is not sufficient.
 It is easy to check the licences on the QBCC website.

-Ask how long the building inspector's company has been in business.
+Ask how long the building inspection company has been in business.
 Many people can do an inspection or two quite well, but maintaining consistent quality over thousands of inspections requires excellent procedures, processes, training and the right people.
 Companies that have been in business for many years are much more likely to have this perfected unlike companies that have just opened their doors.
 New start-ups tend to have the most problems and their inspectors are more likely to make mistakes.

-Ask how long the individual building inspector has been conducting pre-purchase inspections.
+Ask how long the individual inspector has been conducting pre-purchase inspections.
 It takes a minimum of 12 months for an experienced builder or pest controller to become proficient in pre-purchase inspections.

 Finally, the QBCC does allow a person to hold a Completed Residential Building Inspection Licence without Professional Indemnity Insurance however they warn their clients that they are not protected.
-Beware low price inspections as they are often an indication that the inspector is cutting corners somewhere.